Surface free energy (SFE), surface energy

 The relatively strong polar interactions are caused by permanent and localizable asymmetry of electron density in molecules.
 In liquids, the best known example is water, the polarity of which is responsible for the high SFT.
 Glass is a typical example of a strongly polar solid surface.

 Disperse interactions are usually weaker; they result from statistical fluctuations of the electron density distribution in a molecule, which cause temporary charge differences at different locations.
 This leads to electrostatic attraction between molecules.
-Alkanes and some plastics such as polyethylene or polypropylene exclusively form dispersive interactions.
+Alkanes and some plastics such as polyethylene or polypropylene exclusively form disperse interactions.
 This is also the reason for the poor wettability of many plastics by water.

 The pre-treatment methods mentioned above essentially increase the polar fraction of SFE and thus make the plastic more similar to water.
 According to the two-component model, wetting and adhesion are at a maximum if not only the SFE of the solid and the SFT of the liquid agree, but also the respective polar and disperse fractions.